 Understanding Cross-Browser Compatibility When Developing WordPress Websites

 Cross-browser compatibility is the practice of testing designs across all major browser systems and is important in WordPress web design because you don’t just design websites for yourself, but for an entire audience on the web.
-Because you have no idea what browser your audience uses, you must test your WordPress designs in all the systems to ensure that all the visitors to your website have the same experience.
+Because you have no idea what browser your audience uses, you must test your designs in all the systems to ensure that all your website visitors have the same experience.

 |Layout Engine||Browser System||Supports CSS Version|